TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-snapshot-multi-part-partial-load.md

 * Engine opens snapshot on demand when data is first loaded from it.
 * Content `rowCount` and `colCount` now loaded from snapshot rather than calculated from cell map.
 Ready for when we partially load from snapshot tiles.
 Workflow uses openSnapshot, saveTile, saveIndex to create snapshot.

+# Six Months Later ...

+* Switched to trusted publishing
+* Updated all dependencies
+* Changed package manager

+* Had to publish packages twice, despite being part way through rewrite
+* All the unit tests and playwright tests passed
+* Just one weird thing ...

+# The bug that wasn't

+{% include candid-image.html src="/assets/images/infinisheet/event-source-sync-loading.png" alt="Event Source Sync Story Permanently Loading" %}

+* When you switch to story loading tooltip comes up and doesn't go away
+* Start entering data and it sorts itself out
+* Fixing bug good way to get reacquainted with code base
+* And it did help, it just wasn't a bug.
+Turns out its down to incomplete implementation
+* Loading status now tracks both event log and cell map state.
+Previously both load together.
+Moving to state where only pat of cell map in viewport will be loaded, will need to reload if viewport changes.
+* `EventSourcedSpreadsheet` sets viewport to visible area once it knows what it is. `setViewport` method clears cell map loaded flag which is where I stopped six months ago.

+# Tile Map